OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

 Before we move forward lets try to understand more about our data:

 a.
 Sequence - Chains of amino acids form peptides or proteins.
 The arrangement of amino acids is reffered as amino acid sequence.
 The composition and order of amino acids affect the physicochemical properties of the peptide and lead to different retention in the column.
 b.
 Retention time (RT) - is the time taken for an analyte to pass through a chromatography column.

 From the amino acid sequence we can derive additional properties (machine learning features) used to train our machine learning model.

 We can easily check for its shape by using the tsv_data.shape attribute, which will return the size of the dataset.

 .. code-block:: python
+    :linenos:

     print(tsv_data.shape)